-For more details see the Security Suite for Magento 2 extension page.
+For more details see how the Security Suite for Magento 2 extension works.

 Apply full protection to your webstore with Magento 2 Security Suite.
 Easily control all backend activities and prevent possible security threats with one extension.

 To configure all security settings, go to Stores → Configuration → Amasty Extensions.